rackerlabs/docs-developer-blog/_posts/2019-03-26-web-proxy-server-and-deployment.md

 ### Block a site

-The following steps demonstrate how to block a site from you r network by using a proxy server:
+The following steps demonstrate how to block a site from your network by using a proxy server:

 1. Start Wingate.
 The following window with a left-side navigation pane displays: